hongtra1311/pink-angel-themes/README.md

 # Contribute theme

-If you have any idea, here is my source code:
+If you have any beautiful theme, please contribute in https://github.com/hongtra1311/pink-angel-themes.
+Thank you.

 ## Running the Sample